 Can I whiten bonded teeth?

-No, traditional whitening techniques don’t work on the material we use for dental bonding.
-The bonding material is completely removable, though.
-If you need a different shade so that your bonded teeth still look natural in your smile, we can remove the bonding and replace it with bonding that matches this new shade of white.
+Traditional whitening techniques don’t work on dental bonding material.
+The bonding material is entirely removable, though.
+If you need a different shade so that your bonded teeth still look natural in your smile, we can replace the old bonding with new bonding that matches this new shade of white.

 How long does tooth bonding last?

 While dental bonding is a temporary solution, it can still last a long time with proper care.
-It can last anywhere from 3-10 years.
-There are many things you can do to ensure that it’s taken care of and lasts longer, starting with keeping a dedicated oral healthcare routine.
+It can last anywhere from three to ten years.
+You can do many things to ensure that it’s taken care of and lasts longer, starting with keeping a dedicated oral healthcare routine.

 What can’t I do with bonded teeth?